MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/patch-scom-managed-instance.md

 Azure Monitor SCOM Managed Instance (preview) offers a convenient patching experience compared to on-premises System Center Operations Manager.

-Below are the key highlights:
+Following are the key highlights:

 - No update rollup in SCOM Managed Instance (preview).
 A patch is released as and when there are significant fixes and updates made to the product.
-They are released at a frequency of as often as two weeks or two months.
+They're released at a frequency of as often as two weeks or two months.
 - Patching is quick and convenient and happens at the click of a button.
 - All newer patches are backward compatible with the older versions.